KTH-IV1351/proj-task-3/README.md

 ## How to Create the Database

-First run the script `employee-db.sql`, which creates the database schema.
-Note that the database itself isn't created, it must be created manually before running this script.

-Next, run the scripts inserting data.
-The difficulty is that
-1. Execute `dep-data.sql`, which will insert all departments data into the `department` table.
-1. Execute `ceo-data.sql`, which will insert the CEO into the `employee` table.
-1. Run the query `select employee_id from employee` to see the employee_id of the newly inserted CEO.
-1. Edit the file `manager-data.sql` and set the last value on all rows, `managers_employee_id` to the employee id of the CEO.
+Follow the steps below to create the database and insert data.

+1. Create an empty database, this isn't done by the scripts.
-1. Run the file `manager-data.sql` to insert all managers (except the CEO) into the `employee` table.
+1. Run the script `create-emp-db.sql` against the database created above.
+This creates the database schema.
-1. Run the query `select department_id,employee_id from employee where managers_employee_id is not null`.
-This will produce a result showing the department id and employee id for all managers except the CEO.
-1. Edit the file `employee-data.sql` and set the last value on all rows to the employee of the correct manager.
-The correct manager is the manager working at the same department as the employee.
-1. Run the file `employee-data.sql` to insert all employees except managers into the `employee` table.
-1.
+1. Run the script `fill-emp-db.sql` against the database used above, which will insert data.
+Note that there is some amount of randomness in this script, some foreign keys will get different values each time the script is executed.

+As an alternative to the steps above, use the script `empdb-from-pg_dump.sql` which creates the empty database, the schema, and also inserts data.
+This script has been generated with `pg_dump`, and when executed will create a database with exactly the same state as when the script was generated.